some-tortoise/macroGas/README.md

   ## Salt Slug App Functions
 **Home**

-The home page serves as a hub for the Salt Slug App, providing users with an overview of its features and functionality.
-It also includes a [resource link](http://dx.doi.org/10.1029/2011WR010942) to the publication by *Covino et al. (2011)* where our calculation methods are used , along with any other relevant information.
+The home page serves as a hub for the Salt Slug App.
+It includes a [resource link](http://dx.doi.org/10.1029/2011WR010942) to the publication by *Covino et al. (2011)* where our calculation methods are used, along with any other relevant information.

 **Upload**